Jindal Saw Ltd.

-Particulars of loans given investments made guarantees given andsecurities provided along with the purpose for which the loan or guarantee or securitywere proposed to be utilized by the recipient are provided in the standalone financial statement (Please referto Note Nos 12 13 14 18 & 54 to the standalone financial statement).
+Particulars of loans given investments made guarantees given andsecurities provided along with the purpose for which the loan or guarantee or securitywere proposed to be utilized by the recipient are provided in the standalone financialstatements [Please refer to Notes 78 and 16 to the standalone financial statements].

 PARTICULARS REGARDING CONSERVATION OF ENERGY ETC.